4 - Evaluating models

 Confusion matrix

-augment(taxi_fit, new_data = taxi_train) %>%
+augment(forested_fit, new_data = forested_train) %>%

-conf_mat(truth = tip, estimate = .pred_class)
+conf_mat(truth = forested, estimate = .pred_class)

 #> Truth

-#> Prediction yes no
+#> Prediction Yes No

 Confusion matrix

-augment(taxi_fit, new_data = taxi_train) %>%
+augment(forested_fit, new_data = forested_train) %>%

-conf_mat(truth = tip, estimate = .pred_class) %>%
+conf_mat(truth = forested, estimate = .pred_class) %>%

 autoplot(type = "heatmap")